There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

 - A unique experience with the customers which adds to the tone

-- A seemingly endless amount of content ideas for new business blog posts
+- An endless amount of content ideas for new business blog posts

 Each person with the organization could come up with a list of their top ten questions they often receive from people about what the business has to offer (and what they do).
 There may be some overlap but you will have a massive list of “starter” content ideas to run with.

-At this point – the business owner may try to grip control over the content creation by placing the work on their shoulders but this too is a horrid idea since the owner is the one that has the most time-for-value when it comes to growing the business (they’re the ones making big deals and closing big sales so their time shouldn’t be placed toward a small task such as writing posts).
+At this point – the business owner may try to grip control of the content creation placing the work on their shoulders.
+But, this too is a horrid idea since the owner is the one that has the most time-for-value when it comes to growing the business.
+They’re the ones making big deals and closing big sales so their time shouldn’t be placed toward a small task such as writing posts.

-The correct approach is to hand over the keys to the blog to the employees.
+The correct approach is to hand the keys to employees.